3liz/lizmap-documentation/source/publish/configuration/legend.rst

+.. include:: ../../substitutions.rst

 Legend
 ======

 Theme switcher
 --------------

+This is a feature in |lizmap_3_4|.

 Lizmap allows you to display and switch between themes configured in QGIS.
 To create your themes, follow QGIS documentation https://docs.qgis.org/3.4/en/docs/user_manual/introduction/general_tools.html#configuring-map-themes.